 Male.
 Body length 4.2 mm; Body colour, pilosity and black patterns similar to female (Figures 88-91) except gaster with 6 rows of brown spots laterally on dorsum; those on the first two segments elongate with the second longer, the 3 following more rounded, comma-like, and the last a simple spot (Figure 88).
-Forewing stigma brown without infuscation; basal cell closed, with 21 setae on disc; basal setal line with 7 setae; costal setal line with 21 setae; costal cell with 20 setae arranged in 3 rows (Figure 94).
-Thorax pilosity as in female.
+Forewing stigma brown without infuscation; basal cell closed, with 21 setae on disc; basal setal line with 7 setae; costal setal line with 21 setae; costal setal line with 21 setae.